MicrosoftDocs/common-data-model-and-service/common-data-model/manufacturing-accelerator.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The Manufacturing Accelerator preview release enables manufacturers to quickly develop solutions or extend sample applications tailored to business needs.
+The Dynamics 365 Manufacturing Accelerator preview release enables manufacturers to quickly develop solutions or extend sample applications tailored to business needs.
 This accelerator helps facilitate intelligent supplier relationship management and onboarding.

 We provide a manufacturing data model, sample power portal, sample apps, automated templates, and Power BI dashboards.
 This creates a seamless role-based supplier qualification, API onboarding, and supplier management console experience.
-This accelerator helps manufacturing organizations to digitize this process within hours using our low-code no-code platform capabilities.
+This accelerator helps manufacturing organizations to digitize this process within hours using our low-code, no-code platform capabilities.

 The accelerator includes the following features via Power Apps Portals: